KulkarniKaustubh/KulkarniKaustubh/README.md

 - Computer vision enthusiast looking to work on innovative new ideas
 - Learning the keyboard, music theory, and music production!
+- Working at TruckX Inc. as an AI/ML Developer

 I've been playing Table Tennis 🏓 since I was 6 years old and have represented Karnataka in multiple national level tournaments!